 Freedom must be lucid, lucidity is experienced immediately.
 We cannot live life judging it or expecting it to be something that it is not.
 To live with what is, to accept what is, gives us the power to have freedom as part of the true realm of logos.

 To judge is to kill.
 Accept what is and be free.
 By making this choice you are no longer against the universe but with him, as one.

 Subscribe and receive for free the Askesis ebook to further develop your practice of stoicism.

 Visit our Patreon page for more stoic, Patreon only content.
 Thanks.

 GIFT A BOOK

-Help the world spreading Stoicism, pay $20 and gift a Mexico City person a copy of Meditations by Marcus Aurelius.
-I'll send you an email so you can write a personal message and the photo will be uploaded to the Stoic Answers page.
+Let’s use social media for something helpful, shall we?
+Help the world by spreading Stoicism, pay just $9 and gift a Mexico City person a copy of Meditations by Marcus Aurelius.
+I’ll send you an email so you can write a personal message and the photo will be uploaded to the Stoic Answers page.